 PMO Flashmob is a networking group for PMO people run by Lindsay Scott that has been around for long enough now that it has started forgetting how old it is.
 Some evenings are seminars where someone stands up and speaks on a topic.
 Others are far less formal occasions held in the function room or a corner of a pub, where people get together and discuss PMO topics in small groups.
 Those are my favourites, and the evening I am writing about is one of those.

 Starting with the difference between a PMO service menu and a PMO service catalogue.
-Fortunately Stuart Dixon was on hand to explain that for us, waving a freshly-printed proof copy of his comprehensive (700 page!) book “PMO Service Catalogue: An insight into what PMOs do” (sadly not yet on sale – Stuart please let us know as soon as that changes!).
+Fortunately Stuart Dixon was on hand to explain that to us, waving a freshly-printed proof copy of his comprehensive (700 page!) book “PMO Service Catalogue: An insight into what PMOs do” (this is now on sale at the other end of that hyperlink).

 In case you were wondering, a PMO service menu is a simple list of services that the PMO can provide (and that customers can choose from, as is presented in P3O appendix F), whereas a PMO service catalogue contains more detail that makes it more useful (e.g. inputs, outputs, training, costs, etc.)